UPDATED: MAY 16, 2023 | 1 MIN READ

 Above-ground pools

 It’s cheaper to purchase and install an above-ground pool than an in-ground one.
 However, that doesn’t mean your insurance will be cheaper.
-The risk of injury and/or drowning is the same as with an in-ground pool, so you probably won’t see much difference in premium price between the two.
+The risk of injury and/or drowning is the same as with an in-ground pool, so you probably won’t see much difference in premium price.

 However, it’s worth noting that because an above-ground pool isn’t considered part of your dwelling or other structures coverage, it’s much easier for your insurance company to exclude it from the policy.